Skip to Main Content

 • Elefante de sabana, Elefante de bosque (Spanish)

-Other vernacular names referring to elephants (Shoshani and Shoshani 2000)
+Examples of local names (Shoshani and Shoshani 2000)

 • Tembo or ndovu (Swahili)